XiuJC/Hackathon2-G14-2023/README.md

 REDEMPTION

 # Game Description
+This is a text-based RPG we built entirely in C++.

 In this game, you play as a dwarf warrior deeping into a dungeon.
 You are once a member in the hero party which had slained the evil dragon.
 After the journey ended, you had left from your party and enjoyed peaceful days.